briandenicola/azure-app-configuration/Readme.md

         {
             "date": "2020-04-03T14:45:12.1391804-05:00",
-            "keyVaultReference": "this is a secret from key vault", "directReference": "this came from AppConfig"
+            "keyVaultReference": "this is a secret from key vault", "directReference": "this came from AppConfig - Prod" }
-        }
     ]
     ```